aredn/documentation/arednHow-toGuides/local-software-source.rst

 Point nodes to the local server
 ===============================

-To point a node to the local software repository while in *admin* mode, navigate to the *firmware* section and click on *Advanced Options*.
-The default Firmware URL is ``http://downloads.arednmesh.org`` so you must change this to the URL of your local software server.
+To point a node to the local software repository while in *admin* mode, navigate to the **Firmware** section and click on *Advanced Options*.
+The default Firmware URL is ``http://downloads.arednmesh.org`` but you can change this to the URL of your local software server.
 It is good practice to use the `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ so the node will be able to resolve the domain portion of the URL to the mesh host's IP address.
 The URL you enter should match the alias or path you created and tested on your web server as described in the previous section and shown in the example below.

 .. image:: _images/admin-local-firmware-path.png
    :alt:  Admin set local firmware URL